spencerhcheng/holberton-system_engineering-devops/cli.md

 C:\>
 ```

 Your CLI may or may not look exactly like this.
 Everything before the `$` (for Mac) or `>` (for Windows) symbol is the current directory.
-CLI typically start at the root directory.
+CLIs typically start at the root directory.
 After the prompt symbol, you can type in commands.

 Commands typically operate in the current directory.
-For example, the `ls` command list all the files in the current directory.
-The output of this command will be different depending on the directory you are in.
+For example, the `ls` command for Macs/`dir` command for Windows list all the files in the current directory.
+The output of this command will be different depending on which directory you are in.
 Learning how to navigate between directories is a vital for using your CLI effectively.

-#### Commands
+#### MAC Commands
 * `ls` - lists all the files in the current directory
 * `pwd` - returns the present working directory
 * `cd [path]` - changes the current directory to the directory specified by the `path` argument

+#### PC Commands
+* `dir` - lists all the files in the current directory
+* `cd` - returns the present working directory
+* `cd [path]` - changes the current directory to the directory specified by the `path` argument

-So if I want to navigate from my root directory to my desktop:
+So if I want to navigate from my root directory to my desktop using a Mac:

 ```
 ~ $ pwd